ucdavis-are254/Syllabus/README.md

 **Homeworks** will generally be due on Mondays, and I suggest that you work in teams of up to 3 people.
 These will be a **key** opportunity for you to learn.
 Each Monday, I will ask students to present solutions to their homework.

-The majority of your grade will be based on a **final project** applying one or more techniques discussed in the course to a dynamic optimization problem.
+The majority of your grade will be based on a take-home **midterm and final** applying one or more techniques discussed in the course to a dynamic optimization problem.

 # Overview